List of county routes in Suffolk County, New York (1–25): County Route 21

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 County Route 21A

 County Route 21A was a suffixed alternate of CR 21 created during the construction of exit 57 along Sunrise Highway, which interrupted original sections of both Horse Block Road and Yaphank Avenue, The new section was officially part of Horse Block Road, but was eventually deleted, when it was integrated into part of CR 16.

 County Route 22

 County Route 22 was an unsigned, 2.45 mi north–south county highway known as Manor Lane.
 The designation ran from NY 25 in the community of Jamesport to an intersection with Sound Avenue, a former alignment of NY 25A, in Northville, just east of now former CR 23.
 CR 22 began in the Suffolk County highway system since January 27, 1930.